-Support for mothers include Helpline services, which include responses to brief inquiries from participants; Drop-In services, or moderate-in-length interactions and calls tackling multiple questions/issues; and Lactation Consults (with an International Board Certified Lactation Consultant), which include lengthy interactions and calls which involve a full assessment, triage, and help with complex issues.
+Helpline services include responses to brief inquiries from participants, Drop-In services are moderatein-length interactions and calls tackling multiple questions/issues, and Lactation Consults (with an International Board Certified Lactation Consultant) include lengthy interactions and calls involving a full assessment, triage, and help with complex issues.
+15

 While most lactation services are provided before infants reach six months of age, WIC staff offer follow-up calls to check in with participants and offer additional support.
-Among mothers reached whose infant was six months of age at the time of the call, 60% (36/60) were exclusively breastfeeding and 28% were receiving breast milk in combination with formula.
+16 Among mothers reached whose infant was six months of age at the time of the call, 60% (36/60) were exclusively breastfeeding and 28% were receiving breast milk in combination with formula.
+17

-Based on this sample, the proportion of WIC infants exclusively receiving breast milk at six months exceeded most recent statewide rates (26%) and the Healthy People 2030 goal (42%).x WIC mothers exclusively breastfeeding infants at six months was comparable to FY 2021-22 (61%, 27/44).
+Based on this sample, the proportion of First 5 supported WIC infants who were exclusively receiving breast milk at six months exceeded most recent statewide (27%) and national (25%) rates^{ix} as well as the Healthy

+People 2030 goal (42%).
+The percentage of WIC mothers exclusively breastfeeding infants at six months was comparable to FY 2021-22 (61%, 27/44).

-&lt;sup>18 Data are limited to First 5 funded services and may not be representative of all WIC follow ups/individuals served.
+17 Data are limited to First 5-funded services and may not be representative of all WIC follow ups/individuals served.

-&lt;sup>16 The three types of services are differentiated by duration and complexity.
+15 The three types of services are differentiated by duration and complexity.
 Due to COVID-related limits on in-person interaction, First 5 allowed WIC to shift to phone and virtual methods to reach participants when needed.

-Follow up calls were made to WIC participants who received helpline services, drop-in services, or IBCLC consults funded by First 5.
+16 Follow-up calls were made to WIC participants who received helpline services, drop-in services, or IBCLC consults funded by First 5.